zemogle/public-site/content/talks.md

 ## Astronomy on Tap, Santa Barbara
 *Jack Photon: a story of light*
 I wrote this story for an [Institute of Physics](https://www.iop.org) Science Storytelling event in Cardiff in April 2016.
-[This recording was made when I performed the story of Jack Photon](https://youtu.be/UF7ioBvU3_0?t=1h2m18s) again in July 2016 in California.
+This recording was made when I performed the story of Jack Photon again in July 2016 in California.

+{{< youtube UF7ioBvU3_0?t=1h2m18s >}}

 ## TEDxCardiff
 *Intelligent Robots and the Story of Light*